DDxk/deepSpeech-1/README.md

 Using a Custom Decoder:
 ---------------------------
-In this branch we show how to create and use a custom decoder with deepSpeech.

 In lm_decoder.py we have created two classes, GreedyDecoder()and PrefixDecoder().
 The GreedyDecoder() implements basic greedy decoding of the output probabilities from deepSpeech.